navdeepsingh/typescript-package-demo/README.md

 **typescript-package-demo**

-A demo package for Total TypeScript.
+A demo package to publish on npm.

 Inspired from (https://www.totaltypescript.com/how-to-create-an-npm-package)[https://www.totaltypescript.com/how-to-create-an-npm-package]